 A punch can cause you damage in multiple different ways.
-In fact, it's one of the causes for the most common boxing injuries.
+In fact, it’s one of the causes of the most common boxing injuries.
 The main issues are tearing the skin, dislocating bones, breaking bones or damaging joints, bruising, and even doing serious damage to your wrists, so there more protection you can get, the better.

 That’s where hand wraps step in:

 Hand wraps are the answer to all of these problems as a one-stop-shop to your own safety.
 They wrap around your hands from your fingers through to your wrists to ensure that everything remains tight and where it needs to be and offers even more layers between you and what you’re hitting in a less absorbent and denser way than gloves can.
 This means that they help every single issue we mentioned above!

 They are easy to apply and can even come in variations that allow you to just slip them on for when you aren’t going all out and are just practising on your bag work.
 All you need to do is secure them around your thumb and wrist, before then wrapping your wrist and fingers in an alternating pattern, wrapping each finger individually.

 Loop your thumb and wrap your wrist several times, and then do the same with your hand above the thumb.

 Wrap through your fingers individually using an x type motion.

 Once you’ve gone between each individual finger, wrap your thumb and then go around your hand again to lock it in place.

 Finally, now you’ve done all of your fingers, wrap around the knuckles and wrist until comfortable, and you can still make a fist well, and you’re good to go.